Long share

 If a practice library gets too long-heavy or too short-heavy, traders start learning the bias of the dataset instead of improving the read itself.

 That is why CandleDojo keeps a direction-imbalance guardrail in the scenario pipeline.
-The public reporting snapshot currently sits close to balanced overall rather than leaning too hard to one side.
+The public reporting snapshot sits close to balanced overall instead of leaning too hard to one side.

 That is close enough to avoid a structural bias without forcing every framework into a fake 50-50 split.
 The goal is realism with guardrails, not symmetry theater.